algokun/reactnd-mobile-flashcards/README.md

 The mobile flashcards is an app that lets you remember things that you often forgot by just asking questions and answers.

+## What i learnt?

+- [x] How to create native apps using React Native
+- [x] How React and React Native are similar
+- React Native core concepts
+  - [x] Using `react-native` library
+  - [x] Using `expo`
+  - [x] How to navigate
+  - [x] Different ways to navigate in React Native
+  - [x] Using Native Features, `Notifications`
+- [x] Using ReactNative and Redux
+- [x] Using Redux Middlewares
+- [x] Dispatching Actions to update Store via Reducer

+## Features

+- 🌟 Customized Styles using CSS
+- 🔥 Highly-Reactive UI
+- 💡 Ready made components
+- 🗺️ Routing using React Navigation
+- ♻️ State management using Redux
+- ❓ Add a question
+- 🗒️ Create Decks
+- 🤔 Remember using Flashcards
+- 🎁 Score to see your results

 ## Installation

 1. To Start with download node on your pc from its official site.